 A few examples of how we encourage high agency are by being a handbook-first company, which allows anyone to change how the business operates, and by empowering engineers to spend time on projects they believe in through our policy of innovation time.

 With agency comes responsibility; teammates are expected to take initiative and engage in collaboration when exercising their agency.
-If you feel that something is important, then advocate for it!
+If you feel that something is important, then advocate for it or make a decision!
 If you feel like you’re using the wrong tools for the job or doing the wrong thing, then you’re responsible for quickly voicing that concern, and engaging with your teammates to find the solution that is the best for the team.
 Do not ever assume or wait for top-down change.
 If something is broken for you or your team, then fix it for you or your team, and then share that fix in case other individuals or teams have the same problem.

 You are responsible for finding out what high-quality work looks like and delivering that high-quality work iteratively.